ilikescience/ilikescience.github.io/_posts/2018-01-06-web-platform.markdown

 In 2015, there were 3 billion internet users.
 In 2020, that number is projected to reach 4.1 billion.[^10] Each of those 1.1 billion people will have access to the web platform, not matter what device or operating system they use.

-Google and Facebook are putting massive resources into connecting new users to the web.
+Google and Facebook pour resources into connecting new users to the web.
 Facebook alone claims to have put 40 million new users on the web in the last 5 years, through their Internet.org initiative.[^11] Google’s Project Loon goes further, putting flocks of balloons into the stratosphere to broadcast the internet anywhere on earth.
 While initially dismissed as mad science, Project Loon recently proved itself a viable technology by providing internet access to 100,000 Puerto Ricans after Hurricane Maria destroyed the island’s data infrastructure.[^12]

 Providing rich experiences to new internet users through the web platform has proven valuable to the world’s largest companies: